microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Microsoft.Graph.CloudCommunications.md

 Delete navigation property attendanceRecords for communications

 ### [Remove-MgCommunicationOnlineMeetingRegistration](Remove-MgCommunicationOnlineMeetingRegistration.md)
-Disable and delete the externalMeetingRegistration of an onlineMeeting.
+Disable and delete the meetingRegistration of an onlineMeeting on behalf of the organizer.

 ### [Remove-MgCommunicationOnlineMeetingRegistrationCustomQuestion](Remove-MgCommunicationOnlineMeetingRegistrationCustomQuestion.md)
 Delete navigation property customQuestions for communications